dougc333/TDS/fix_gpu_ubuntu/README.md

+Notes to fix gpu driver problem on ubuntu titanX

 ImportError: libcublas.so.10.0: cannot open shared object file: No such file or directory
 ImportError: libcusolver.so.10.0: cannot open shared object file: No such file or directory